Coloring Grids Avoiding Bicolored Paths

-Note that, after an iteration, the squares enclosed by the $C_4$'s in $\mathcal{B}_C$ are missing in $R_C$.
-As $\mathcal{B}_C\neq \emptyset$, $R_C$ becomes smaller after each iteration in cases (1)-(3).
+Note that, after an iteration, the squares enclosed by the $C_4$'s in $\mathcal{W}_C$ are missing in $R_C$.
+As $\mathcal{W}_C\neq \emptyset$, $R_C$ becomes smaller after each iteration with Scenario (1)-(3).
 Thus, as long as $C$ is not peripheral, $v_1=v_1'$ or $v_r=v_r'$ can happen at most once for each vertex, as there are exactly two $C_4$'s that contain $v_1$ (same for $v_r$) and no $C_4$ belongs to $R_C$ in more than one iteration.
 In that sense, each vertex plays the role of $v_1$ or $v_r$ with multiplicity at most two throughout all iterations.
-Consequently, at each consecutive pair of iterations, the position of $v_1$ approaches the top right corner by at least one edge and the position of $v_r$, approaches the top left or the bottom left corner of the grid by at least one edge, depending on the case.
-These observations show that after some finite number of iterations, none of the cases (1)-(3) will hold and $D_C$ becomes a peripheral bicolored component. \end{proof}
+Consequently, at each consecutive pair of iterations, the position of $v_1$ approaches the top right corner by at least one edge, and the position of $v_r$ approaches the top left or the bottom left corner of the grid by at least one edge, depending on the case.
+These observations show that after some finite number of iterations, none of the Scenarios (1)-(3) will hold and $D_C$ will become a peripheral bicolored component. \end{proof}